p5-salesforce/www-salesforce-nb/README.md

 This method calls the Salesforce [Query method](http://www.salesforce.com/us/developer/docs/api_rest/Content/resources_query.htm).
 It will keep grabbing and adding the records to your resultant array reference until there are no more records available to your query.

+Your query string must be in the form of an [SOQL String](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select.htm).

 ### retrieve

 ```perl